Date: December 9, 2017

 - Rain or shine, the event will go on, so dress accordingly.
 Be sure to bring sunscreen.

 - Light refreshments will be served following the walk.
 We recommend that you hydrate well before the walk.

 - We will have registration at the walk but we recommend registering beforehand to avoid waiting in lines and to get the program and walk rolling.

 All participants will receive a commemorative t-shirt.
 Please note that our t-shirt order is placed 30 days in advance of the event.
 While we try to predict day of walk ups, we encourage you to register in advance to ensure we have enough t-shirts for all participants.
 To maximize every dollar raised, National Brain Tumor Society only provides event T-shirts to registered participants, survivors and volunteers.

 Directions & Parking

 Parking at the site is limited and available on a first come first served basis.
 We recommend arriving early to secure your spot.
 Several parking lots within the park are available.
+Overflow parking will be available at the VA Medical Center Parking Garage.
 For additional parking, use the west park entrance off Central Avenue.

 Honor & Celebrate – Join us to honor and celebrate those you walk for by making an ornament with the items we provide, to hang on our “Tree of Hope.”
 We recommend bringing a small picture of those you walk for to personalize your ornament.
 Please only bring photos that you don’t mind donating.